Mid North Coast Weather

-Saturday Sunny morning.
-The chance of showers in the south in the afternoon and evening.
-Winds W 15 to 25 km/h turning S/SW 15 to 20 km/h during the morning.
+Friday Cloudy.
+Very high chance of showers, most likely in the afternoon and evening.
+Winds W/SW 15 to 25 km/h tending S/SW during the morning.